Astronomers 3D-Map ‘Singing’ Interstellar Cloud To See How Stars Are Born

 By “listening” to the cloud’s vibrations and studying the spacing of the striations, the astronomers were able to reconstruct Musca’s 3D structure — a first in the study of interstellar clouds.

-Commenting on the importance of their discovery, Tassis explained that it could shed more light into the process of star formation.
+Commenting on the importance of their discovery, Tassis explained that it could shed more light on the process of star formation.

 “The 3D structure of interstellar clouds has been, for decades now, the ‘holy grail’ in figuring out how clouds break up into smaller fragments, and how these fragments go on to form stars.”